The Island

 Not Tina, of course.
 Raymond hadn’t lost all his senses.
 Instead, he traveled to a town where he hadn’t hunted in several years, and returned with a body.

 Raymond had established earlier that there was a row boat that had been left on the shore of Quail Lake.
 What he hadn’t expected was that as he rowed to the island, the dirt in the boat started clinging to the sheet wrapped around the body.
-She was getting stained even before she went into the ground, and Raymond could not look away from it.
+The dead man was getting stained even before he went into the ground, and Raymond could not look away from it.

 But when the boat bumped gently against the island’s shoreline, Raymond felt some serious misgivings.
-The island was large enough, but there was hardly any open ground on it.
-It was mostly rocks, sharp and smooth crowded together.
+The island was large enough, but it was mostly rocks, sharp and smooth, crowded together.
 The few trees seemed locked into battle with each other over what earth there was, gnarled roots jutting out of the ground to claim territory.
 Raymond despaired suddenly for his cold, quiet basement, with its nestled tubs and white walls.

 But there was no room there.
 There was no room.
-And now that he’d come this far, better to put her into the island than the lake, which might give her back up.
+And now that he’d come this far, better to put the man into the island than the lake, which might give him back up.

 Raymond climbed cautiously onto the island.
-The dirt was wet in places and dry in others, and his shoes would never recover.
+The dirt was wet in places and dry in others, and Raymond knew his shoes would never recover.
 He’d have to chuck them into the lake on the way back, he decided.
-Drive home barefoot and next time bring plastic bags to put over his shoes.
+Drive home barefoot and next time bring plastic bags as protection.

 Next time.
 Surely there would not be a next time, with barely enough open space here to bury one body?

-When it was time, Raymond took her out of the sheet.
+When it was time, Raymond took the man out of the sheet.
 That was the first real difference.
 In the basement, he wrapped them tidily in a proper shroud without a hair showing.
-This woman he held in his arms, cold skin against his skin, smudged with dirt.
-He dropped her into the ground whole.
-She landed with a soft, wet smack, and the mud oozed up around her, forming a little cradle.
+This body he held in his arms, cold skin smudged with dirt.
+He dropped him into the ground whole.
+The man landed with a soft, wet smack, and the mud oozed up around him like a cradle.

-Raymond was covered in dirt by this point.
-Fine soil coated his clothes, mud clung to his shoes, and sweaty trails of filth colored his neck.
+Fine soil coated Raymond’s clothes, mud clung to his shoes, and sweaty trails of filth colored his neck.
 He sat down in the dirt and watched as the first insects came.
-One tiny black one crawled across her forehead.
-Eventually, a black shining body propelled by a horrifying number of legs wound its way among her fingers.
+One tiny one crawled across the dead man’s forehead.
+Eventually, a black shining body propelled by a horrifying number of legs wound its way among his fingers.

-Raymond finished burying her then, packing in the soil and dirt, making the ground as level as he could.
+Raymond finished burying the man then, packing in the soil and dirt, making the ground as level as he could.
 Then he walked back to the shore and threw up into the lake.

 oOo

-But this.
-This was something else.
-Raymond didn’t feel powerful now.
-He couldn’t explain why he was bringing more bodies to the lake, except that the memory of Tina’s fingers in the chocolate was as potent to him now as the memory of his hands around the throat of his first kill.
+Raymond couldn’t explain why he kept bringing more bodies to the lake, except that the memory of Tina’s fingers in the chocolate was as potent to him now as the memory of his hands around the throat of his first kill.
 But not for the same reasons.

 Eventually Raymond understood that this new compulsion was going to doom him.
 Even if no one ever noticed him making all-night disposal trips to the island, there was still something worse coming: the kill of someone close.
 Because four bodies in, four torturous graves dug, and he was only more hungry.
 Raymond was not going to be satisfied until it was Tina’s body in the muddy ground, until he sat there, hour after hour, waiting for real worms to crawl along her fingers.